rodrigohervas/moviedex-api/Readme.md

 # moviedex-api

-Node.js server app using Express, helmet, code, dotenv, and security heards
+Node.js server app using Express, helmet, code, dotenv, and security headers

 ## technologies used: